Naam Pirandha Mann

+Naam Pirandha Mann is the career debut of Rajasekhar, who wrote the story.
+The film was released on 7 October 1977, and did not perform well at the box office.
+Despite this, the story became the basis for the 1996 film Indian, featuring Haasan as both father and son.

 Plot

 During the British Raj, Vettaikara Thevar is a rich landlord who lives with his wife Devanayaki and younger sister Valliyammai.
 He is in the good books of the people and the British.
-Unknown to his family, he is also Santhana Thevar, the masked vigilante leader of a group that terrorizes the British colonizers in town and helps the locals.
+Unknown to his family, he is also Santhana Thevar, the masked vigilante leader of a group that terrorises the British colonisers in town and helps the locals.

-Joseph, a former soldier, joins Santhana Thevar's group and also works for Vettaikara Thevar, unaware that both are the same man.
-Thevar is hurt during a mission and Joseph rescues him sacrificing himself and is presumed dead.
-Eventually, the British learn his secret identity and Valliyammai is raped publicly and murdered in an attempt to draw out Thevar.
+Joseph, a former soldier, joins Santhanam's group and also works for Vettaikaran's, unaware that both are the same man.
+Santhanam is hurt during a mission and Joseph rescues him sacrificing himself and is presumed dead.
+Eventually, the British learn his secret identity and Valliyammai is raped publicly and murdered in an attempt to draw out Santhanam.
 He comes out in rage, murders the perpetuators and bound by a promise he made to Devanayaki, he surrenders.
 He escapes his death sentence at the last moment and is freed as India gains independence.
 He, however, has already been financially ruined.

-Years later, the Thevar family is now reduced to penury and Thevar's son Ranjith is a bitter young man.
+Years later, the Santhanam family is now reduced to penury and Santhanam's son Ranjith is a bitter young man.
 He resents the fact that his father's sacrifices have resulted in only misery for the family and that the country is ungrateful to freedom fighters.
 He also hates the fact that even in poverty, his father refuses pension on account of self-respect.
 The two clash due to their contrasting world views.
 Ranjith, at one time, has had enough and takes to crime.
-In the end, Thevar finds out that his own son is betraying the country he fought so hard to free and takes his gun again as Santhana Thevar.
+In the end, Santhanam finds out that his own son is betraying the country he fought so hard to free and takes his gun again as Vettaikaran.
 Does the father get killed or does the son?